artichoke/artichoke/cactusref/README.md

 Cycle detection is a zero-cost abstraction.
 If you never `use cactusref::Adoptable;`, `Drop` uses the same implementation as `std::rc::Rc` (and leaks in the same way as `std::rc::Rc` if you form a cycle of strong references).
-The only costs you pay are the memory costs of two empty [`RefCell`](https://doc.rust-lang.org/nightly/core/cell/struct.RefCell.html)`<`[`HashMap`](https://docs.rs/hashbrown/0.5.0/hashbrown/struct.HashMap.html)`<NonNull<T>, usize>>` for tracking adoptions and an if statement to check if these structures are empty on `drop`.
+The only costs you pay are the memory costs of one empty [`RefCell`](https://doc.rust-lang.org/nightly/core/cell/struct.RefCell.html)`<`[`HashMap`](https://docs.rs/hashbrown/0.5.0/hashbrown/struct.HashMap.html)`<NonNull<T>, usize>>` for tracking adoptions and an if statement to check if these structures are empty on `drop`.